 How Venture Therapy Helps Saint Paul Residents

-There are many reasons why people decide to seek help from me at Venture Therapy.
-I have experience working with people who are struggling with a number of challenges with the goal of helping you to develop skills to process conflict, communicate effectively, repair or develop healthy relationships, and work through trauma.
-If you want to find out more about any of the ways therapy can help you lead a healthier more fulfilling life, please don’t hesitate to contact me.
-I look forward to walking beside you and helping you to meet challenges and overcome obstacles.
+There are many reasons why people decide to seek help from us at Venture Therapy.
+We have experience working with people who are struggling with a number of challenges with the goal of helping you to develop skills to process conflict, communicate effectively, repair or develop healthy relationships, and work through trauma.
+If you want to find out more about any of the ways therapy can help you lead a healthier more fulfilling life, please don’t hesitate to contact us.
+We look forward to walking beside you and helping you to meet challenges and overcome obstacles.

 Depression is a cognitive disorder that can significantly impair your ability to work, maintain relationships, and simply make it through the day.
 Depression can be episodic or persistent and people can experience a number of adverse mental and whole-body health effects.
 They are also at significantly greater risk for suicidal thoughts and self-harm.
 Therapy is an important aspect of care for those people who are struggling with depression.
 Being able to share your thoughts and feelings in a safe environment is an important first step to addressing depressive thoughts.
 Through our sessions together, I will affirm and support you as well as provide guidance and tools to allow you to overcome symptoms of depression.